THE OTHER BRAZIL

 And to celebrate that remembering that taking care of and educate children is always a good idea because one day they will be older and if we have treated and educated well, this will always have a positive effect on society, this is why I write this lines.

-And … nothing better than a video of Zeca Pagodinho where … He also says: There is no more ugly thing than the one who complains … with his belly filled.
+And … nothing better than a video of Zeca Pagodinho where … He also says: There is no ugliest thing than the one who is complaining … even though his belly is full.

 Although it may seem strange, the first time I heard about the island of Itaparica was not when I was already in Brazil, not yet, it was “brewing a mate” that is, drinking an infusion of yerba mate, as they say in Argentina and it was in Lanzarote island.